2018 North Texas Mean Green football team

-The 2018 North Texas Mean Green football team represented the University of North Texas in the 2018 NCAA Division I FBS football season.
-The Mean Green played their home games at the Apogee Stadium in Denton, Texas, and competed in the West Division of Conference USA (C–USA).
-They were led by third-year head coach Seth Littrell.
-They finished the season 9–4, 5–3 in C-USA play to finish in a three-way tie for second place in the West Division.
-They were invited to the New Mexico Bowl where they lost to Utah State.
+The 2018 North Texas Mean Green football team represented the University of North Texas as a member of Conference USA (C-USA) during the 2018 NCAA Division I FBS football season.
+Led by third-year head coach Seth Littrell, the Mean Green compiled an overall record of 9–4 with a mark 5–3 in conference play, placing in a three-way tie for second in C-USA's West Division.
+North Texas was invited to the New Mexico Bowl, where the Mean Green lost to Utah State.
+The team played home games at Apogee Stadium in Denton, Texas.

-Following a 44–17 victory over Arkansas and a 3–0 record, the Mean Green received votes in both the AP Poll (4 votes) and Coaches Poll (5 votes), the first time since 2013 that North Texas received votes in a poll.
+Following a 44–17 victory over Arkansas, which improved the team's record to 3–0, the Mean Green received votes in both the AP poll and the Coaches Poll.
+It was the first since the 2013 season that North Texas received votes in a major poll.

-Previous season

-The Mean Green finished the 2017 season 9–5, 7–1 in C-USA play to win the West Division.
-They lost the C-USA Championship Game to Florida Atlantic.
-They received an invite to the New Orleans Bowl where they lost to Troy.